ZhengZhang008/GrokkingAlgorithms/README.md

 : QuickSort is a sorting algorithm based on the Divide and Conquer algorithm that picks an element as a pivot and partitions the given array around the picked pivot by placing the pivot in its correct position in the sorted array.

 - Divide and conquer (分而治之)
-: Divide and Conquer is a recursive problem-solving approach which break a problem into smaller subproblems, recursively solve the subproblems, and finally combines the solutions to the subproblems to solve the original problem.
+: Divide and Conquer is a recursive problem-solving approach that breaks a problem into smaller subproblems, recursively solves the subproblems, and finally combines the solutions to the subproblems to solve the original problem.

 - Pivot (基准值)
-: A Pivot element refers to an element of a matrix which is selected by an algorithm to proceed further calculations.
+: A Pivot element refers to an element of a matrix that is selected by an algorithm to proceed with further calculations.

 - Partitioning (分区)
 : Partitioning is a method used for making a large code base or project manageable by breaking up different segments of it into smaller chunks that can be handled easily, as opposed to a large code that can have many areas of failure and take up large portions of a disk as well as take a very long time to compile.